This category needs an editor. We encourage you to help if you are qualified.

 Phenomenological Thomism

-1. The Personalism of Edith Stein: A Synthesis of Thomism and Phenomenology.Robert McNamara - 2023 - Washington, D.C.: Catholic University of America Press.
+1. The Personalism of Edith Stein: A Synthesis of Thomism and Phenomenology.Robert McNamara - 2023 - Washington, DC, USA: Catholic University of America.

 Edith Stein’s life and thought intersect with many important movements of life and thought in the twentieth century.
-Through her life and eventual martyrdom, she gave witness to the primacy of truth and faith in the face of political totalitarianism, and in her philosophical works, she contributed to a synthesis of phenomenological thought with the thought of Aquinas, while also progressively advancing a compelling form of philosophical personalism.
-As a result, Stein represents one of the most important Catholic thinkers of (...)
+Through her life and eventual martyrdom, she gave witness to the primacy of truth and faith in the face of political totalitarianism, and in her philosophical works, she contributed to a synthesis of phenomenological thought with the thought of Thomas Aquinas and the living philosophy of Thomism, while also progressively advancing a compelling form of philosophical personalism.
+As a result, Stein represents one (...)

 Export citation